-Enterprise Need User Impact Potential adverse security impact Options and notes I need to inspect Chrome user behavior using a third-party product.
-Medium • None You can force third-party security extensions to be installed using ExtensionInstallForcelist.
+Enterprise need User impact Potential adverse security impact Options and notes l need to inspect internet traffic with middleboxes.
+Medium Medium You will need to install a root certificate on each endpoint.
+You can do so using platform management tools, or with Chrome Cloud Management, or with the CACertificates policy.
+I need to inspect Chrome user behavior using a third-party product.
+Medium None You can force third-party security extensions to be installed using ExtensionInstallForcelist.
 Be aware, of course, that this may give those extensions access to browsing history, user data and page loads.
 This is preferable to allowing third-party code to inject code into the browser processes by adjusting the policy ThirdPartyBlockingEnabled.
 It is the Chrome team's experience that allowing third party code injection can increase enterprise risk by breaking some of the mitigations built into Chrome.
 My organization is applying policies using Google Cloud configuration, per-user.
-I want to ensure that users always have these settings applied, so I want to ensure Chrome is always signed into our enterprise profile. • High • None Force users to sign in to Chrome Browser using a work profile.
+I want to ensure that users always have these settings applied, so I want to ensure Chrome is always signed into our enterprise profile.
+High None Force users to log into Chrome Browser using a work profile.
 Learn more.
-This prevents users from signing in to their own Chrome profiles and therefore syncing their own bookmarks, passwords etc. You may prefer to apply settings device-wide using either Chrome Browser Cloud Management or Windows Group Policy.
+This prevents users from signing in to their own Chrome profiles and therefore syncing their own bookmarks, passwords etc. You may prefer to apply settings device-wide using either Chrome Enterprise Core or Windows Group Policy.